FPSAC/FPSAC.github.io/_posts/2020-05-12-virtual-fpsac.md

 Together with the current program committee and the executive committee, they agreed on the following plan:

 * **FPSAC 2020 Online, July 6 - July 24:** The submitters of the accepted talks and posters will be asked to present their work at a virtual FPSAC meeting.
   Within these three weeks we will have three sessions per week on **Mondays**, **Wednesdays** and **Fridays**.
-The exact timing is to be determined, but we are targeting 6am UTC, 2pm UTC, and 10pm UTC in order to accommodate a global audiance.
+The exact timing is to be determined, but we are targeting 6am UTC, 2pm UTC, and 10pm UTC in order to accommodate a global audience.

   Details will be announced on a newly installed website soon.